Mercury – Act 1

-Mercury – Act 1 is the fifth studio album by American pop rock band Imagine Dragons, released on September 3, 2021, by Kidinakorner and Interscope Records in the United States.
-Imagine Dragons recorded the album in 2018 after the previous album Origins.
-The album was executive produced by Rick Rubin.
-The album's successor was released on July 1, 2022, titled Mercury – Acts 1 & 2, which Act 1 also appears on.
+Mercury – Act 1 is the first half of the fifth studio album by American pop rock band Imagine Dragons, released on September 3, 2021, by Kidinakorner and Interscope Records in the United States.
+Imagine Dragons recorded the album in 2018 after their previous album, Origins.
+It was later modified in early 2022 to include "Enemy", from the Arcane League of Legends soundtrack.
+The album was executive produced by Rick Rubin, who also executive produced its successor Mercury – Acts 1 & 2, released on July 1, 2022, which Act 1 was included as part of.

 Background

 Following the conclusion of their Evolve World Tour in 2018, Imagine Dragons' fourth studio album Origins was released that November.
 Unlike their previous albums, the band did not tour in promotion of Origins, instead opting to take time off to decompress and spend time with family.

 The album was announced on June 30, 2021, revealing the cover art and release date.